zscole/divine_keys/README.md

 # DISCLAIMER
 This is a work in progress.
 This is a personal project for research purposes and for fun.
 It is not affiliated with any particular network, organization, group, company, or otherwise.
 There is no intention to `rAiSe cApItAl` for this project, so if you're seeking to extract value, the most optimal strategy is to just contribute or fork off.

 A more important disclaimer is that these are POC contracts.
 They are not the actual contracts that are implemented in the game itself; they're just meant to help communicate the idea.
-The code for the actual Divine Keys game is in a private (for now) repository, so take this logic with a grain of salt and assume that the contracts are vulnerable to multiple exploits should you decide to copy/paste them and run with the idea, you do so at your own risk.
+The code for the actual Divine Keys game is in a private (for now) repository, so take this logic with a grain of salt and assume that the contracts are vulnerable to multiple exploits.
+Should you decide to copy/paste them and run with the idea, you do so at your own peril.

 # OVERVIEW
 Divine Keys is the first of what I've been calling a `decentralized dungeon protocol`.
 It's fully on-chain and presents an immersive and text-based MMORPG game in which players create and control characters to explore and adventure in a virtual world.
 The architecture for this game is heavily inspired by early [Multi-User Dungeon](https://en.wikipedia.org/wiki/MUD) games from the mid-90s as well as Dungeons & Dragons and, of course, Loot.